Learn more about bioplastics with information straight from the experts.

-Biodegradability: Complete assimilation of fragmented materials through the the life processes of soil micro-organisms.
+Biodegradability – Complete assimilation of fragmented materials through the life processes of soil micro-organisms.

 Compostability – Complete assimilation within 180 days in an industrial compost environment.

-Converting atmospheric carbon into petroleum through biomass takes millions of years, whereas releasing the carbon from the petroleum back in the environment takes only 1-10 years.
+Converting atmospheric carbon into petroleum through biomass takes millions of years, whereas releasing the carbon from the petroleum back into the environment takes only 1-10 years.
 The imbalance between the rates of carbon fixation and carbon release makes the use of petroleum to produce fuels and plastics completely unsustainable from an environmental perspective.